6 Benefits of Music For Your Baby’s Sleep

 However, the fact remains that infants can have various reactions to different songs, so we strongly encourage you to test many compositions and figure out which one really calms your baby down.

-4. Music boost brain development
+4. Music boosts brain development

 For example, a study by the University of Washington’s Institute for Learning & Brain Sciences found that playing music to nine-month-old babies led to an improved understanding of rhythm in speech and music.